Pickleball Injuries on The Rise: How to protect yourself on the court!

 Stop Playing!

 It’s no joke, injuries at any age could be serious.
+Some of them may even be acute traumatic injuries, which can cause severe damage to your bones, muscles, or joints.
 If you experience uneasiness or pain in any area of your body while or after playing, you need to immediately stop playing.
 If the issue is not as serious, take some rest.
-And if the issue still persists, get some medical attention.
+And if the issue persists, get some medical attention.
+Depending on the type and severity of the injury, the recovery timeframe may vary from a few days to several months.

 Have Your Pain Checked By An Orthopedic Doctor